ThuyNT13/thuy_life/README.md

 You should now be able to enter both *root* and *subdomain* into web browsers and see your site.
 Celebrate!

-For troubleshooting, I assigned a value of 0 to *TTL (Time To Live)* to clear out the cache so that changes will be more immediate.
-This is such a small file, it won't be a performance issue.
-Afterwards, you can go back into Route 53 and change it for production.

 ## Setup HTTPS

 [AWS Certificate Manager](https://aws.amazon.com/documentation/acm/?icmpid=docs_menu_internal) provisions, manages and deploys SSL/TLS certificates that will be needed to setup HTTPS.